 One thing’s for sure – no-one should have to suffer the distress caused by stomach overhang.
 The good news is that there are things you can do to either remove stomach overhang completely or considerably reduce it.

 The primary cause of stomach overhang is excess fat gathered in the area around the midriff.
 If you wish to remove this fat, you need to reduce the fat both on the surface and also around your organs.

 The ideal scenario is to reduce or remove the fat, then tone the stomach area.

-The best way of getting rid of stomach overhang is a surgical procedure known as abdominoplasty, which will remove it completely.
+The best way of getting rid of stomach overhang is a surgical procedure known as abdominoplasty at our London clinic, which will remove it completely.

 Abdominoplasty can’t be performed on very overweight patients, so if you are considerably overweight you will need to lose weight until you are within several pounds of your ideal weight before the procedure can be carried out.

 For a non-surgical approach to getting rid of stomach overhang, consider a course of CoolSculpting treatments.